0x4A9ECA86/EEElectrify/README.md

+This project aims to achieve a more effective and efficient rescue and relief operations during times of disaster.
+During these times, mobile cellular connectivity and internet is often unavailable because of damaged cellular base stations and signal interruptions.
+By utilizing Wi-Fi hotspots through its interconnection, rescuers can locate victims of disaster using mobile phones and/or Wi-Fi modems especially in areas where there’s no cellular data connection.

+The application is very user-friendly and designed with simplicity for the use of local community members.
+Enabling one’s hotspot and tapping location on the map and then clicking set location will let other users know your location.
+As the other users gain information of your location, this location information is now transmitted when they also use their mobile hotspots; eventually creating interconnection gathered location information of different users until they reach rescuers.

 Furthermore, the full implementation of DICT’s “Free Wi-Fi Internet Access in Public Places” will boost the effectiveness of this project since it will provide Wi-Fi availability to many public areas.